Deftwun/ZombieCopter/README.md

 - Do you have java installed?
 No?
 [Get it here](https://www.java.com/download/)
 - [Download the jar file](https://www.dropbox.com/s/o6pd9t3qw3brnss/ZombieCopter.jar?dl=0) and run it.

+### How to Build It
 This hasn't been built in 4 years but u can give it a shot - requires gradle, libgdx and android studio i think.
+I was using Eclipse so may need eclipse/gradle plugin?
-Core game code is here entity / component / system (ECS) structure [/core/src/com/deftwun/zombiecopter](https://github.com/Deftwun/ZombieCopter/tree/master/core/src/com/deftwun/zombiecopter)
+- (Core game code / logic is here entity-component-system (ECS) structure) [/core/src/com/deftwun/zombiecopter](https://github.com/Deftwun/ZombieCopter/tree/master/core/src/com/deftwun/zombiecopter)
+- (Data & assets are here)[https://github.com/Deftwun/ZombieCopter/tree/master/desktop/assets/data]

 ### Controls